daviddolejsi/dolejsiwebsite/content/home/experience.md

 ---

-In PwC, I lead credit risk model validations and risk management for PwC CEE Financial Risk Modeling team in Prague.
-My expertise is in the area of banking and financial regulations with a particular focus on model risk management and model validation.
-I have experience in leading end to end development of complex model risk solutions.
-I am a product owner for the CEE PwC model inventory solution [PwC Model Risk Manager](https://www.pwc.com/cz/en/sluzby/podnikove-poradenstvi/financial-risk-modelling/model-risk-manager.html).
+My expertise lies primarily in banking and financial regulations, with a specialized focus on two key areas: model risk management and model validation.

-I advice my clients in the area of Advanced IRB and IFRS 9 modeling.
-Over the past years, I have supported first and second line of defense at financial institutions and PwC audit teams in Netherlands, Central Europe and Asia.
-My focus is on the following areas:
+In model validation, I concentrate on credit risk models, covering audit, validation processes, and methodological design, while ensuring compliance with regulations such as the ECB Guidelines, Basel II, and IFRS 9.

+In the area of model risk, I provide advisory services to clients, offering insights into model risk frameworks, conducting comprehensive market surveys and benchmarks, and contributing to the development of end-to-end technological solutions.

+**Key Focus Areas:**

-  * Model audit and validation
+* Model Risk Management Design
-  * Performance evaluation
+* Model Audit
-  * Testing framework design
-  * Conservatism estimations and downturn identification
-  * Model risk and model risk management
+* Model Validation
+* IFRS 9 & IRB Modelling
+* Fund Transfer Pricing